 2. Sorting out leads to prioritize outreach

-Your time is limited and you obviously can’t reach out to all of your leads in one day, therefore you must learn how to prioritize you leads based on potential.
+Your time is limited and you obviously can’t reach out to all of your leads in one day, therefore you must learn how to prioritize your leads based on potential.
 Start by having a clear definition of what are the most important things that will make a lead a bigger potential for you.

-For example, if you are an Ad Tech company looking for publishers to partner with, you would want to prioritize your list of leads based on total pageviews or unique visits
+For example, if you are an Ad-Tech company looking for publishers to partner with, you would want to prioritize your list of leads based on total page views or unique visits

 Use the sidebar to determine if the lead is relevant: